 - Recent and current building projects:

-- Hamel Music Center: Construction began in February 2017 for this new music-performance facility on the corner of Lake Street and University Avenue.
-It will include a 670-seat concert hall, a recital hall, rehearsal space, an ample lobby, and state-of-the-art technologies.
-Completion is expected in 2019.
+- The Hamel Music Center — a new music-performance facility on the corner of Lake Street and University Avenue — includes a 670-seat concert hall, a recital hall, rehearsal space, an ample lobby, and state-of-the-art technologies.
+The grand opening is scheduled for October 2019.

 The Wisconsin Idea